Posted on June 24, 2019 and last updated on January 23, 2025

 Fore River Trails in blue; Waynflete trails in red

 This is a delightful off-road urban trail, with bridges and river views, that begins (or ends) at Thompson’s Point.
-For those who don’t know it, Thompson’s Point is a development with restaurants, food trucks, breweries, museum(s), an indoor market, and an outdoor concert venue on a parklike point with benches—including one that swings.
+For those who don’t know it, Thompson’s Point is a development with restaurants, food trucks, breweries, museums (the Children’s Museum and the International Cryptozoology Museum), an indoor market, and an outdoor concert venue on a park-like point with benches — including one that swings.

-The trail meanders along a little river nook and then parallels the train tracks before taking walkers across Hobart Street to a small riverside meadow.
-You can make a little loop on the roads before joining up with the trail again to return to Thompson’s Point.
-It’s definitely bike-able and I think sturdy wheelchairs would be okay along most of the trail.
+The trail meanders along a little river nook and then parallels the train tracks before crossing Hobart Street to a small riverside meadow.
+You can make a little loop on roads before rejoining the trail to return to Thompson’s Point.
+It’s definitely bike-able and I think sturdy wheelchairs would be okay along much of it.

 Additionally, the trail will take you close to the pretty Waynflete School trails, which are open to the public when the gates are open.